 If you could create the perfect quarterback specimen in a lab, it wouldn’t be a bad idea to pour some of that coveted Manning DNA in the beaker.
 Mix in bits and pieces from the abilities of Lamar Jackson, Patrick Mahomes and Tom Brady and you’ve got yourself a Hall-of-Fame franchise signal caller.

 Those are the sky-high expectations for the next star in the Manning lineage: Arch Manning.
-The son of the third manning brother, Cooper Manning, Arch is a freshman at Isidore Newman High School in New Orleans in 2019, which is the same Louisiana high school all of Archie’s sons played at.
+The son of the third manning brother, Cooper Manning, Arch was a freshman at Isidore Newman High School in New Orleans in 2019, which is the same Louisiana high school all of Archie’s sons played at.

 His grandfather, Archie, has already said that Arch is better than Peyton or Eli were at his age as high school quarterbacks.
 Both of them played junior varsity as freshmen.